 Unfortunately, the 18th Amendment did not go far enough in providing an outline of Local Governments in the Constitution which could bind the provinces to an effective devolution process.
 Fact is that devolution has to be embraced as an ideology at all levels if we wish to strengthen and improve the quality of governance.
 Pakistan’s Governance Agenda for the new decade is both clear and daunting.
 But start we must and persevere.

 Ahmed Bilal Mehboob is the president of PILDAT – Pakistan Institute of Legislative Development And Transparency – a think tank working to strengthen parliamentary practices in Pakistan.
 He has been working for the past 8 years for the cause of democracy and legislative development.
 He tweets @ABMPildat.
-Email: firstname.lastname@example.org.
+Email: email@example.com.Ahmed Bilal Mehmoob, president of PILDAT, talks about Pakistan’s Governance Agenda for the new decade and why we must and persevere it.